-The members of the Committee, including the Chairperson, will be members of the Board appointed by, and serving at the discretion of, the Board.
+The members of the Committee, including the chair of the Committee (the "Chair"), will be members of the Board appointed by, and will serve at the discretion of, the Board.
+In the absence of a designated Chair, the Committee may designate the Chair by majority vote of the Committee members, provided that the Board may replace any Chair designated by the Committee at any time.
+The Chair will chair all regular sessions of the Committee.
+In the absence of the Chair, the Committee shall select another member to preside.

+Members shall serve until their successors are duly elected and qualified or their earlier resignation, removal, retirement, disqualification or death.
+The Board may remove or replace any member of the Committee, with or without cause.
 Vacancies occurring on the Committee will be filled by the Board.
 Resignation or removal of a Committee member from the Board for any reason will automatically constitute resignation or removal from the Committee.
 The Committee will consist of at least three members of the Board.
-Each member of the Committee will satisfy the independence, financial literacy and other requirements imposed by applicable law and stock exchange listing requirements, and any other qualifications determined by the Board.
+Each member of the Committee will satisfy: (i) the independence, financial literacy and other requirements imposed by applicable law and stock exchange listing requirements; and (ii) any other qualifications determined by the Board.
 At least one member of the Committee will satisfy the applicable financial-sophistication requirements and any other requirement for accounting or related financial management expertise required by applicable law and stock exchange listing requirements.
+It is also expected that at least one member of the Committee will be an "audit committee financial expert" as defined by the applicable rules of the SEC.
+This person may be the same person with the financial management expertise described in the sentence above.
+No Committee member should simultaneously serve on the audit committees of more than two other public companies, unless the Board determines that such simultaneous service would not impair the ability of the member to effectively serve on the Committee in accordance with New York Stock Exchange rules.